RakibulHasanRatul/asgi2wsgi/README.md

 # ASGI2WSGI

-`asgi2wsgi` is a Python module designed to bridge the gap between ASGI (Asynchronous Server Gateway Interface) applications, specifically FastAPI, and traditional WSGI (Web Server Gateway Interface) environments like cPanel.
-This module allows you to run your FastAPI applications in WSGI-compatible servers, providing a seamless integration.
+`asgi2wsgi` is a lightweight Python module designed to bridge the gap between ASGI (Asynchronous Server Gateway Interface) applications, such as those built with FastAPI or Starlette, and traditional WSGI (Web Server Gateway Interface) environments like Gunicorn, Apache with mod_wsgi, or cPanel's Passenger.
+This adapter enables you to run your modern asynchronous ASGI applications seamlessly within existing WSGI server infrastructures.

+It functions by wrapping an ASGI application, translating incoming WSGI requests into the ASGI "scope" and "receive" callable, and then transforming the ASGI "send" messages back into WSGI responses.
+The asynchronous nature of the ASGI application is managed by executing it within an internal thread pool, ensuring efficient concurrent handling of requests.

 ## Features

+`asgi2wsgi` provides a robust and efficient solution for integrating ASGI applications into WSGI servers:

-- **FastAPI Compatibility**: Specifically tweaked to work efficiently with FastAPI applications.
+- **Broad ASGI Framework Compatibility**: Designed to work seamlessly with any ASGI 3.0 compliant application, including popular frameworks like FastAPI and Starlette. ✨
-- **Performance Optimized**: Developed with performance in mind, ensuring minimal overhead when converting ASGI to WSGI.
+- **Performance Optimized**: Engineered for minimal overhead, translating between protocols efficiently to maintain application performance. 🚀
-- **Type Safety**: Written with absolute type safety, leveraging Python 3.12's features for robust and maintainable code.
+- **Robust Type Safety**: Implemented with strict type annotations, leveraging Python 3.12+ syntax for clarity and maintainability. 🛡️
+- **Memory Safety**: Includes a built-in cap on the maximum request body size (currently 10 MB) to prevent excessive memory consumption and enhance stability, protecting your server from large malicious inputs. 🧠
-- **Easy Integration**: Simple to integrate into your existing WSGI setup.
+- **Easy Integration**: Provides a straightforward way to deploy ASGI applications in existing WSGI server setups with minimal configuration. 🔌

 ## Usage

 To integrate `asgi2wsgi` into your project, simply copy the content of the `asgi2wsgi.py` file into your codebase.
 Once copied, you can import the `ASGI2WSGI` class and wrap your existing ASGI application with it.

-This module is designed to be compatible with any ASGI application that adheres to the ASGI 3.0 specification.
+This module is designed to be broadly compatible with any ASGI application that adheres to the ASGI 3.0 specification.

-⚠ **_Note:_** _This module has only been tested with FastAPI.
-Compatibility with other Starlette-based ASGI applications is not yet thoroughly tested._
+⚠ **Note on Compatibility**: While `asgi2wsgi` is built to be general-purpose ASGI 3.0 compliant, it has been primarily optimized and extensively tested with FastAPI applications.
+Compatibility with other Starlette-based or independent ASGI frameworks may vary and should be thoroughly tested in your specific environment.

+The `ASGI2WSGI` constructor accepts an optional `num_workers` argument (defaulting to `1`) to control the size of the internal thread pool used for executing the ASGI application.
+Adjust this value based on your concurrency needs and available resources.
+A higher number increases potential concurrency.

 ```python
 from fastapi import FastAPI # Example: Your ASGI framework import